WSNO (AM)

-WSNO (1450 kHz; "The Penguin") is an AM radio station licensed to serve Barre, Vermont.
-Established in 1959, the station is owned by Jeffrey Shapiro's Great Eastern Radio.
-The station broadcasts an adult hits format, simulcast from Burlington-market WSNO-FM (97.9 FM) in Au Sable.
-WSNO's programming is also heard on translator W289CH (105.7 FM).
+WSNO (1450 kHz; "The Penguin") was an AM radio station licensed to serve Barre, Vermont.
+The station, which operated from 1959 to 2023, was owned by Jeffrey Shapiro's Great Eastern Radio.
+It had most recently broadcast an adult hits format, simulcast from Burlington-market WSNO-FM (97.9 FM) in Au Sable, New York, and also heard on translator W289CH (105.7 FM).

-The station has been assigned the WSNO call letters by the Federal Communications Commission.
+The station had been assigned the WSNO call letters by the Federal Communications Commission.